PeterMunyao/Energy-and-Power-Modeling_Solar-and-AC-distribution/README.md

   <em>Figure 2: Workflow of the OSM-MEPS model from solar PV modeling.</em>
 </p>

+## Citing OSM-MEPS method and model

+Please cite our work as follows:

+P. M. Mutuku, A. L. L. Jarvis, A. G. Swanson and M. F. Khan, "A Systematic Open Source Modeling Method for Energy and Power Systems: Solar PV Application," in IEEE Access, vol. 13, pp. 131869-131908, 2025, doi: 10.1109/ACCESS.2025.3592577.

 ## Contact

 If you have any questions, suggestions, or would like to collaborate, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/peter-munyao-3251b3a4/).